- 1-1/2 cups butter (no substitutes), softened

 - 3 eggs, separated

 - 1-1/2 teaspoons ground cinnamon

-- In a large bowl, cream butter and sugar until light and fluffy.
-Beat in egg yolks.
-Gradually add flour and mix well.
+- In a mixing bowl, cream butter and sugar.
+Beat in egg yolks; mix well.
+Gradually add flour.

 - Bake at 350° for 8-10 minutes or until edges are firm (do not brown).
 Cut into pieces again if necessary.
 Remove to wire racks to cool.
 Yield: about 10 dozen.